Microtome: Applications

+Precision cut kidney slices

+Precision-cut kidney slices refer to thin sections of the kidney tissue that are prepared using a microtome to study kidney functions, drug metabolism or disease processes.
+Researchers use these slices to study the impact of substances on renal function.
+This includes drug metabolism and the effects of toxic substances.

 Types

 Sledge

 A sledge microtome is a device where the sample is placed into a fixed holder (shuttle), which then moves backwards and forwards across a knife.
 Modern sled microtomes have the sled placed upon a linear bearing, a design that allows the microtome to readily cut many coarse sections.
 By adjusting the angles between the sample and the microtome knife, the pressure applied to the sample during the cut can be reduced.
 Typical applications for this design of microtome are of the preparation of large samples, such as those embedded in paraffin for biological preparations.
 Typical cut thickness achievable on a sledge microtome is between 1 and 60 μm.

 Rotary

 This instrument is a common microtome design.
 This device operates with a staged rotary action such that the actual cutting is part of the rotary motion.
 In a rotary microtome, the knife is typically fixed in a vertical position.

 In the figure to the left, the principle of the cut is explained.
 Through the motion of the sample holder, the sample is cut by the knife position 1 to position 2, at which point the fresh section remains on the knife.
 At the highest point of the rotary motion, the sample holder is advanced by the same thickness as the section that is to be made, allowing the next section to be made.

 The flywheel in many microtomes can be operated by hand.
 This has the advantage that a clean cut can be made, as the relatively large mass of the flywheel prevents the sample from being stopped during the sample cut.
 The flywheel in newer models is often integrated inside the microtome casing.
 The typical cut thickness for a rotary microtome is between 1 and 60 μm.
 For hard materials, such as a sample embedded in a synthetic resin, this design of microtome can allow good "semi-thin" sections with a thickness of as low as 0.5 μm.